devlabnet/SlideShow/README.md

 The plugin has been designed to work with the "Ad-Gallery" javascript slidshow program available at the following location : http://adgallery.codeplex.com, and with "FancyBox" java program available at the following location : http://fancybox.net/.

-December 12, 2015 : NEW Feature which allows to add "clickable" link on images, look at the documentation for more information.

 For each slide show created with this plugin, you can adjust most of the available controls available in ad-gallery :